localstack-samples/sample-pipes-kinesis-lambda-streaming/README.md

-# Testing EventBridge Pipes with Kinesis to Lambda to Kinesis and SQS DLQ
+# Testing EventBridge Pipes with Kinesis to Lambda to Kinesis

 This demo, demonstrates deploying and testing a Pipe with the following flow: Kinesis source stream to Lambda enrichment to Kinesis target stream.